Hoyasumii/avengers-endgame/README.md

 TONY STARK: What'd be so awful about that?

-HOWARD STARK: Let's just say that the greater good has rarely outweighed my own self-inter
+HOWARD STARK: Let's just say that the greater good has rarely outweighed my own self-intere